Razorrag/reddy-anna/FIXES_AND_ADDITIONS.md

 export const storage = new MemStorage();
 ```

-This comprehensive implementation ensures that:
+This comprehensive implementation has been completed and ensures that:

 1. All components match the exact visual appearance of the legacy build
 2. All functionality matches the legacy game workflow